lokibt/library/README.md

 ## Installation

-To use Loki BT in your project you just have to add the JitPack repository and the Loki BT dependency.
+To use Loki BT in your project you have to add the JitPack repository and the Loki BT dependency.

 Add the JitPack repository to your project's build-file (*/build.gradle*):